lorenzo-frittoli/forme-website/docs/README.md

 This project is under the [Eclipse Public License](LICENSE) (v2.0).

 ## Contribute / contact us
-Open an [issue on github](https://github.com/lorenzo-frittoli/forme-website/issues/new) or contact us via email (found on our github profiles below).
+Open an [issue on github](https://github.com/lorenzo-frittoli/forme-website/issues/new) or contact us via email (found in our github profiles below).

 ## Authors